SCN1A

 The online Gene Guide includes more information about SCN1A such as the chance of having another child with this condition, behavior and development concerns linked to SCN1A-related syndrome or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.

-SCN1A-related syndrome happens when there are changes to the SCN1A gene.
+SCN1A-related syndrome happens when there are changes in the SCN1A gene.
 These changes can keep the gene from working as it should.

 Key Role